pedromsantos/pedromsantos.github.com/_posts/2012-06-26-dcpu16-CS-and-objC.md

 <i>Responsability:</i> Parse tokens from Lexer into Statments.

 <p><i>Implementation details:</i></p>
 <p>The Parser transforms Lexer token into Model/Statments following the of rules defined by the language.
-A Stament is composed of an opcode folowed by Operand A and Operand B. Optionaly it cal include a label and data.</p>
+A Stament is composed of an opcode folowed by Operand A and Operand B. Optionaly it can include a label and data.</p>

 * Sample usage
 	* [C#](https://github.com/pedromsantos/DCPU16.Net/blob/master/ParserTests/ParserTests.cs)